 Global network firewall policies

 Global network firewall policies enable you to batch update all firewall rules by grouping them into a single policy object.
-You can assign network firewall policies to a VPC network.
+You can assign network firewall policies to a Virtual Private Cloud (VPC) network.
 These policies contain rules that can explicitly deny or allow connections.

-- Global network firewall policies are containers for firewall rules.
-When you associate a policy with the VPC network, all rules are immediately applied.
+- Global network firewall policies are container resources for firewall rules.

-- You can associate the same global network firewall policy to multiple VPC networks in a project.
+- You can associate a global network firewall policy with multiple VPC networks.
+Make sure that the firewall policy and the associated networks belong to the same project.

-A firewall policy that is not associated with any networks is an unassociated global network firewall policy.
+- If the firewall policy isn't associated with any VPC network, the rules in that policy have no effect.
+A firewall policy that is not associated with any network is an unassociated global network firewall policy.

-The differences between firewall policy rules and VPC firewall rules are as follows:
+The following table summarizes key differences between global network firewall policy rules and VPC firewall rules:

 |Global network firewall policy rules||VPC firewall rules|